CapsAdmin/NattLua/README.md

     ----------------------------------------------------------------------------------------------------
     -> | myfunc:3:14 : expected assignment or call expression got ❲symbol❳ (❲!❳)
 ```
 This works because there is no uncertainty about the code generated passed to the load function.
-If there was, lets say we did `body = "sum = sum + 1" .. (unknown_global as string)`, this would make the table itself become uncertain so that table.concat would return `string` and not the actual results of the concatenation.
+If we did `body = "sum = sum + 1" .. (unknown_global as string)`, that would make the table itself become uncertain so that table.concat would return `string` and not the actual results of the concatenation.

 # Development